Polyaspartic Floor Coatings · Vancouver, BC

 • Resists many common household and shop spills.

-• Easy cleaning compared to bare concrete dusting and staining.
+• Easy cleaning compared to raw concrete.

 02 · Vancouver-fit